tyler-waitt/mdknit/README.md

 A simple, fast Markdown editor for macOS built with a data-oriented, low-abstraction programming approach.

+C++ with Cocoa via Objective-C++

+i am building a markdown editor using C++ with Cocoa via Objective-C++.  i would like to have the editor on the right. and then have a outliner pane on the left. i want the outline to be atomic markdown nodes. where you can reorganize and nest them, and it will be reflected in the editor. when you click on a node, it only shows the content of that node and sub-nodes.

 ## Overview

 MDKnit is a native macOS text editor designed for editing Markdown files.
 It follows the programming philosophy of Casey Muratori, Brian Will, and Mike Acton - emphasizing performance, clarity, and minimal abstraction.